adamcousins/aws-nuke-service/README.md

 `cat sceptre/config/sandbox/executor.yaml | grep Git`

 2. Update Email address for CodePipeline notifications
 `cat sceptre/config/sandbox/executor.yaml | grep NotificationEmailAddress`

-3. Update AWS Account Id to target
-`cat aws-nuke-config/config.yaml | grep -A 1 accounts`

-4. Push this code to a repository you can access with a GitHub personal access token
+3. Push this code to a repository you can access with a GitHub personal access token

 #### Note:
 For aws-nuke to access and delete all services the IAM Role assigned to the AWS CodeBuild project `CodeBuildPolicy` is completely permissive.
 Please review these permissions in your environment to ensure suitable.